-As a result it virtually became a pariah at one point and was soundly criticized and in the media for many of its business practices.
+As a result, it virtually became a pariah at one point and was roundly criticized in the media for many of its business practices.

-But being a smart company, Nike realized that it would have to rethink itself and rebuilt itself around more sustainable practices.
+But being a smart company, Nike realized that it would have to rethink itself and rebuild itself around more sustainable practices.